A good garden may have some weeds. ~Thomas Fuller

 Langan now raises horses and hones his cognitive-theoretic model of the universe — a grand theory of all origins.
 I don’t understand most of what he writes, but sometimes he gets oddly poetic. (“I just had a chance encounter with a garden slug, and it got me thinking about time.”)

 Perhaps it doesn’t matter.
 He’s living his dream – a quiet life devoted to higher learning.
-And the Internet has become the great equalizer.
+And the Internet has become a great equalizer.
 One day Chris Langan’s name might be as recognizable as Albert Einstein’s.

 an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat.